Yeming198460/Improved-Conditional-GAN-Based-Channel-Estimation-for-MIMO-OFDM-Systems/README.md

 Channel data generation:  Channel data generation is performed in MATLAB, and the accompanying archive data.zip contains both the raw channel data and the Least Squares (LS) channel estimates.

-Channel estimation: Use the script main_cGAN521.py from the archive tex5_cGAN52.zip to train and test the proposed method based on the GAN variant.
+Channel estimation: Use the script main_cGAN521.py from the archive tex5_cGAN52.zip to train and test the proposed improved cGAN.

 [tex5_cGAN52.zip](https://github.com/user-attachments/files/23262987/tex5_cGAN52.zip)